taiki-e/cargo-llvm-cov/README.md

 This is a wrapper around rustc [`-C instrument-coverage`][instrument-coverage] and provides:

-- Generate very precise coverage data. (line coverage and region coverage)
+- Generate very precise coverage data. (line, region, and branch coverage. branch coverage is currently optional and requires nightly, see [#8] for more)
 - Support `cargo test`, `cargo run`, and [`cargo nextest`][nextest] with command-line interface compatible with cargo.
 - Support for proc-macro, including coverage of UI tests.
 - Support for doc tests. (this is currently optional and requires nightly, see [#2] for more)